Finture/Flowee-BPMS-Docs/content/update/minor/717-to-718/_index.md

 1. For developers: [Discontinue Camunda H2 console webapp](#discontinue-camunda-h2-console-web-app)
 1. For administrators and developers: [REST API artifact `camunda-engine-rest-jaxrs2` discontinued](#rest-api-artifact-camunda-engine-rest-jaxrs2-discontinued)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.18.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowee BPMS.18.

 # Database updates